 Webmaster's suggestions to persons considering suicide:

-Another cause of suicidal ideation is often intolerable levels of pain associated with a terminal illness, like cancer.
+Another major cause of suicidal ideation is often intolerable levels of pain associated with a terminal illness, like cancer.
 Many physicians are reluctant to prescribe high levels of some pain killers out of fear that the person will become addicted to them.
 If you are suffering from pain in spite of medication, try insisting on better levels or types of pain killers.
 Recruit friends and family to intercede with your physician if you can.

 If you feel overwhelmed and lack an effective support system of friends and family, consider tapping into the services of a crisis hotline.
 These are called by various names: distress centers, crisis centers, suicide prevention centers, etc. Their telephone numbers can often be found in the first page(s) of your telephone directory.
 If you cannot find a number for a center in your area, try phoning directory assistance at 4-1-1.